amyspark-ng/clickery-hexagon/LOG.md

 - add chains sound
 - add cards sound
 - make new graphic for upgrades
+- why can't i fold after unfolding if the score is not greater than 25

 <!-- some powerup stuff -->
 - make powerupRandomPos() so it's not too close to buttons or other stuff